kythe/kythe/kythe/typescript/languageserver/languageserver/README.md

 (Language Server Protocol](https://github.com/Microsoft/language-server-protocol)
 (specifically [v2](https://github.com/Microsoft/language-server-protocol/blob/master/versions/protocol-2-x.md)).

-The server makes requests to localhost:8080 which should be running an HTTP interface for the Kythe xref service.
+The server, by default, makes requests to localhost:8080 which should be running an HTTP interface for the Kythe xref service.

-In the future this will be configurable.
+A `.kythe-settings.json` file is required in the root of your project.
+See Configuration for more details.

 #### STDIO communication
 ```